Market Thoughts - Muskoka Cottage Real Estate

 There are two sides to the low interest coin that impact real estate.
 The obvious one is low rates = low payments.
 In addition, with low rates come low returns.
 Sub 2% GICs are less than attractive.
 Since this demographic has gone through the last financial crisis, their appetite for equities has also been diminished.
 Real estate, right or wrong, is perceived as a low risk, safe haven for investment.
 There's also something very mentally comforting about a tangible asset you can enjoy, as opposed to a piece of paper.

 There is much talk of bubbles.
 Condo bubbles, commodity bubbles, stock bubbles.
 Froth everywhere.
-The real question is, of course, whether cottage real estate is ready to pop.
+The real question for our industry is, of course, whether cottage real estate has the potential to pop.
 While my crystal ball remains quite murky, the fact remains that the underpinnings driving the market are both broad and deep.
 A softening of the Toronto market will not affect immigration.
 A correlation between demographics and interest rates does not exist.
 From my perspective in the midst of the mayhem, demand for recreational waterfront properties will, if anything, become stronger in the coming years.

 Search Muskoka cottages for sale here.